evan-damon/edurange/README.md

 ## Contributing

+EDURange is currently using git to coordinate collaboration and contributions.

-1. Fork it
+1. Fork the project from: https://github.com/sboesen/edurange
-2. Create your feature branch (`git checkout -b my-new-feature`)
+2. Create a branch for your feature (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+4. Push to the branch you just created (`git push origin my-new-feature`)
-5. Create new Pull Request
+5. Create a new Pull Request